USTHBdz/C_Programming/Lecture3/Lecture3.md

 ## Objectives:
-- Working Memory and Pointer
+- Working Memory and Pointers
-- Working with Dynamic Size Array
+- Working with Dynamic Size Arrays
 - Working with Enum, Structs and Typedef
 ## Memory and Pointers :
 ### Introduction :